YaleComputerSociety/website/_includes/playbook/About-Us_Elections.md

-Three important transitions happen at the end of each semester, during the reading period, in the following order.
+Three important transitions happen at the end of each semester, by no later than the weekend of reading period.

-During the `vetting of the noobs`, the board comes together to invite noobs in their second semester to become official members of our society.

-The majority might decide to deny the membership, in the
+During the `vetting of the noobs`, the current board comes together to vet noobs to become official members of our society.
+The membership decision is determined by the _majority of present directors_.
+Noobs may be denied, for instance, due to demonstrated _lack of commitment_ or _inability to work in teams_.

-In rare cases, the majority might decide to deny the membership, in which case the noob is .

-In the `tapping of directors`, the current board members choose to.

-During the `petition of chairs`, the newly elected board

-directors come before the board to make their case for pushing.

-These three

-Transitions in role happen at the end of every semester, during the reading period for finals.

-## Ceremony

-The changes occur in a spooky ceremony.

-## Vetting of the noobs

-First, the board meets to go through the list of noobs who are completing.

-### Tapping of directors

-### Petition of chairs

-Rising seniors are discouraged from running for chair positions.

-# Teams

-## Team Leads

-Team leads are responsible for managing resources and pushing a team forward.

-#### Chairman

-The main responsibility of the chairman is recruiting and

-## Tapping of Directors

-Before the end of the semester.

-## Petition for Chairs

-Chair is an extra role.
-Strongly suggested that chairs don't participate in other time consuming extracurriculars.

-* How much has contributed?
-* Success in projects
+In the `tapping of directors`, the current board members chooses ordinary members to become directors and join the board.
+During deliberation, directors who have worked with each of these members make the case for making them directors.
+The result is determined by the _majority of present directors_.
+Members tapped may deny the offer to become directors.

+During the `petition of chairs`, members of the newly elected board get together to choose the new chairs.
+Directors who are petitioning for a chair should make the case for their relevant skills and experience, and show commitment and a vision for the society.
+Deliberations end only when an absolute majority supports each association in a bijective mapping of chairs to directors. __This takes several hours.__ Seniors and rising seniors can't petition nor vote.
+Directors can be reelected for the same chair once.